Sebobo/Shel.Blog/README.md

 ### Html content

-The html version will use your default page template and replace the `mainContent` area with your blog posts.
+The html version will use your default page template and replace the `mainContent` area with your blog articles.
-All fields are inline editable except the `publication date` which makes it easy to modify your posts pretty fast!
+All fields are inline editable except the `publication date` which makes it easy to modify your articles pretty fast!

-Each blog post includes a paging widget which allows you to navigate to the next/previous blog posts.
+Each blog article includes a paging widget which allows you to navigate to the next/previous blog articles.

 ### Atom/Xml feed

 The atom/xml version will use it's own rendering and most of the time you don't need to change anything there.
-It will contain the full version of your posts including html.
+It will contain the full version of your articles including html.
 So images and everything.
 All active feeds will automatically be linked in the html header as meta tags.

 ### AMP rendering